 Therapies and techniques in integrative medicine which involve touching or manipulating the body.

 A class or division of things regarded as having particular shared characteristics.
-In the case of Open Path Healing Arts Collective, the five categories that all of the offered disciplines are housed under are: Bodywork, Traditional Chinese Medicine, Herbalism, General Wellness, and Coaching.
+In the case of Open Path Healing Arts Collective, the five categories that all of the offered disciplines are housed under are: Acupuncture, Coaching, Massage Therapy, Nutrition, and Yoga.

 A person who counsels and encourages clients on matters having to do with careers or personal challenges.